Defined Contribution

 Source: Capital Group, based on surveys conducted by Escalent.
 2023 figures based on a survey conducted in late 2023 of 25 institutional plan sponsors with a DB plan.
 2022 based on survey conducted in late 2022 of 30 institutional plan sponsors with a DB plan.
 Plan sponsors were asked to identify their top three priorities.
 Note: Small sample size.

-Consultants: Consultants said their DC clients’ top two priorities concerned investments: Reviewing or adding retirement income solutions and conducting a deep dive on a plan’s target date/QDIA (Qualified Default Investment Alternative) option.
+Consultants said their DC clients’ top two priorities concerned investments: Reviewing or adding retirement income solutions and conducting a deep dive on a plan’s target date/QDIA (Qualified Default Investment Alternative) option.
 Increasingly, these two topics are seen as related given that many plan sponsors are looking to target date funds as a potential retirement income solution.
 Another top priority for DC clients was improving participant outcomes, which aligned with plan sponsors’ heavy focus on participants.
-Meanwhile, consultants’ DB clients were also focused on minimizing funded status volatility.
+Meanwhile, consultants stated that their advice to DB clients also emphasized minimizing funded status volatility and navigating potential market volatility.

 Two major areas of interest for DC plan sponsors are portfolio personalization and retirement income.
-But sponsors aren’t just looking at standard solutions to those issues like managed accounts (for personalization) or annuities (for income).
+But sponsors aren’t just looking at standard solutions like managed accounts (for personalization) or annuities (for income).

 Creating personalized asset allocations for DC participants isn’t a new idea.
 Personalization solutions can range from off-the-shelf target date series that use both a participant’s birth year and desired retirement year to individual managed accounts that can incorporate additional data supplied by the recordkeeper or participant.
 Plan sponsors are interested in exploring more personalization in retirement.
 In fact, 75% of plans that had an opinion about personalized asset allocation said it can improve retirement outcomes, survey data revealed.